Key takeaways

 Observability: RED dashboards and alerts

 Rate.
-Authorizations per second, captures per second, refunds per second.
+Authorizations, captures and refunds per second.
 Watch for unusual dips (outage, traffic regression) and spikes (retry storm, fraud ring).

 Errors.
-Decline rate segmented by issuer country, card brand, BIN range, gateway region.
+Decline rate segmented by issuer country, card brand, BIN range and gateway region.
 A 3% uplift in one country is a different story than a 3% uplift globally.

 Duration.
 Auth latency histograms (p50/p95/p99), webhook latency histograms, saga step durations.
-Feed into alert thresholds from the red/yellow/green table above.
+Feed the alert thresholds from the red/yellow/green table above.

 Alerts worth paging on.
-Auth rate < 94% for 5 min, decline rate > 8% for 5 min, webhook latency p95 > 30 s for 5 min, retry queue depth > 10k for 5 min, chargeback rate > 1% over 24h rolling window.
-Noise cap: no alert should fire more than once a week for a year unless something is actually wrong.
+Auth rate under 94% for 5 minutes, decline rate over 8% for 5 minutes, webhook latency p95 over 30 s for 5 minutes, retry queue depth over 10k for 5 minutes, chargeback rate over 1% on a 24-hour rolling window.
+Noise cap: no alert should fire more than once a week for a year unless something is genuinely wrong.

 Tooling.
-Datadog, Grafana Cloud, New Relic or self-hosted Prometheus + Grafana.
-Attach payment-specific dashboards to the same stack your app uses so on-call finds them at 2 a.m. — not a separate login.
-For deeper playbook around general reliability see how we build crash-proof software.
+Datadog, Grafana Cloud, New Relic, or self-hosted Prometheus and Grafana.
+Attach payment dashboards to the same stack your app uses so on-call finds them at 2 a.m., not behind a separate login.
+For the wider reliability picture, see how we build crash-proof software.

 Gateways and orchestrators compared